dwani-ai/.github/profile/README.md

-# dwani.ai - knowledge through voice
+# dwani.ai - Knowledge from Curiosity

 ## Overview

-dwani.ai is a self-hosted GenAI platform designed to provide voice AI interaction for Kannada and other Indian languages.
+dwani.ai is a self-hosted, multimodal inference system designed for Indian Languages.

+Interact using Text, Voice, Image and Documents for learning, analysis and exploration.

 ```bash
 pip install --upgrade dwani